lensvol/fl-small-mercies/README.md

 * Fix color and alignment of the navigation buttons in Journal.
 * Add comma after thousands in the currency indicators.
 * Auto-scroll to the storylet after choosing branch.
-* Remove scrollbars from discrete sidebar qualities.
+* Remove progress bars from discrete sidebar qualities.
 * Add Hinterlands Scrip Icon to a sidebar indicator.
 * Disable storylet that lets you sell your Ship.
 * Remove various UI elements (MotR banner, candles, Fate counter etc.)